WildKernels/.github/profile/README.md

-# Wild Plus Kernel for Android GKI 2.0 Devices
+# Wild Plus Kernels for Android GKI 2.0 Devices and Others

 ## Your warranty is no longer valid!